prohilla/TwitterApiProxy/README.md

 # Twitter API Proxy
-API management gateway for Twitter search API.
-The gateway provided simple user authentication with username and password, user activity is tracked once they log in.
+API management gateway for Twitter search and trends API.
+The gateway provides simple user authentication with username and password, user activity is tracked once they log in.
 All the request sent by user, errors from twitter API and errors from Proxy are written in a database, you can query this database and analyse the gateway usage.

 ### What all can be done ?
 * Client can perform Twitter search with all parameters supported as with the official Twitter search API.